abc1588/219_wickedsales/README.md

 >    - Use phpMyAdmin (or similar) to create a database
 > 1. Start dev server
 >    - `npm start`
-> 1. Open a browser and navigate to `localhost:3000` You should see "Welcome to React".
+> 1. Open a browser and navigate to `localhost:3000`

 ### Bundle For Deployment